-The Skinakas Observatory is a joined research facility of the University of Crete and the Foundation for Research and Technology - Hellas (FORTH).
-Its prime objective is to conduct fundamental research in Astronomy and to promote Astronomy among students and general public in Greece.
-It currently houses two fully functional telescopes: a 1.3m modified Ritchey–Chrétien telescope and a 0.3m Schmidt-Cassegrain telescope.
+Skinakas Observatory is a joint research facility of the University of Crete and the Foundation for Research and Technology - Hellas (FORTH).
+Its prime objective is to conduct fundamental research in Astrophysics and to promote it along with enjoying the wonders of the night sky among students and general public in Greece.
+It currently houses three fully functional telescopes: a 1.3m modified Ritchey–Chrétien telescope, a 0.6m robotic Cassegrain telescope and a 0.3m Schmidt-Cassegrain telescope.

-Skinakas Observatory is operated by the Astrophysics Group of the University of Crete and FORTH.
+Skinakas Observatory is operated by the Institute of Astrophysics - FORTH and the Dept. of Physics of the University of Crete.

-Skinakas Observatory is located on top of the Ida mountain in Central Crete at an altitude of 1750m.
-Its Longitude is 240 53 ' 57 '' East and its Latitude 350 12 ' 43 '' North.
+The observatory is located on top of Ida mountain in Central Crete at an altitude of 1750m.
 The line-of-sight distance of Skinakas from the city of Heraklion is just 25km, a rather winding 50km drive by car, which takes a bit more than an hour.
-Along the road, nearly 20km before Skinakas, one passes the traditional town of Anogia which is well known for its significant role in the recent Cretan history.
-About 6 km to Northwest from the Observatory there is Ideon Andron, the well known cave where, according to the greek mythology, Zeus the mighty olympian god, grew up as an infant.
+Along the fully paved road, nearly 20km before Skinakas, one passes the historic town of Anogia, which is well known for its significant role in the recent Cretan history.
+About 6 km to Northwest from the Observatory there is Ideon Andron, the cave where, according to the Greek mythology, Zeus the mighty Olympian god, grew up as an infant.